amromeshref/SimilarClothes/saved/readme.txt

-Here you will find the saved similar images.
+Here you will find the saved similar images after running user.py.